-Explosions outside Benghazi mosque kill 26
+Car bomb attack near Benghazi mosque kills 34

 Local media said Benghazi authorities were urging residents in the Al-Salmani al-Sharqi neighborhood to assist authorities in finding the perpetrators.

-Libya has been hit with a string of attacks since its civil war broke out in 2011 with the Arab Spring.
+Libya has been hit with a string of attacks since the Arab Spring gave way to civil war.

 The country has been fighting ISIS in recent years, but a US air campaign against the militant group has largely reduced its presence in the country.